MileHacker Logo

 • Sightseeing and Historical Sites (Angkor Borei, Phnom Da, Phnom Chisor): November to February.

-• Rural Cycling and Discovering The village: Between november And february (cooler dry).
+• Rural Cycling and Discovering The village: November to February (cooler dry).
 October also scenic.

-• Boat Trips on Canals and Lakes: Wet season (higher water levels, lush landscape).
+• Boat Trips on Canals and Lakes: Wet season (higher water depth, lush landscape).
 Tonle Bati enjoyable.

 Visa & Entry Requirements